You think the stressful time is over. You've negotiated the anxieties of incubation and you have a batch of newly-hatched chicks.

 However, I usually take chicks out once they are properly dried as long as there are no other eggs pipping.
 If there are, I leave them alone until no other pips can be seen and then open the incubator lid for as short a time as possible while I take the fluffed-up chick(s) out.

 This really has to be dealt with according to each individual situation.
-I generally go for opening the incubator very quickly, removing the chick and adding some kitchen paper soaked in warm water into the incubator.
+I generally go for opening the incubator very quickly, scooping up the chick and adding some kitchen paper soaked in warm water into the incubator.

 This raises the humidity level very quickly again and minimum damage is done to the unhatched chicks.
 But, it's your call.
 You need to make the assessment for yourself.